Master of Science in Air Transport Management (Jointly organised with Cranfield University, UK)

 The Master of Science (MSc) in Air Transport Management (ATM) is designed to equip you with the skills needed to pursue a successful career in various sectors of the air transport industry, including civil aviation administrations, airport authorities, air navigation service providers, airlines, air transport consultancies and aerospace companies.

 The MSc in ATM is a part-time programme developed specifically to meet the demands of busy executives for more flexible executive teaching in ATM.
-It combines compulsory air transport core modules with an increased focus on leadership and personal development, and builds on this with optional modules chosen to suit individual interests and career aspirations.
+It combines compulsory air transport core modules with an increased focus on leadership and personal development and builds on this with optional modules chosen to suit individual interests and career aspirations.

 The programme will be taught by the largest academic group in the world specialising in ATM, which includes a unique blend of air transport economists, marketing specialists and aeronautical engineers with strong publication records and industry experience.

-The qualification attained is valued and respected by employers throughout the world, with proven record of graduate employment across airports, consultancies and associated industries.
+The qualification attained is valued and respected by employers throughout the world, with a proven record of graduate employment across airports, consultancies and associated industries.

 Talks and sharing sessions by aviation industry experts from Singapore will provide insights on topical ATM issues, leveraging Singapore's experience and best practices.
 Other learning elements include case studies and industry visits to key aviation facilities.